-For the major sources of estimation uncertainty, reference is made to the Own funds at risk in Note 33 'Risk Management' in the 2017 Annual accounts of NN Schade.
+For the major sources of estimation uncertainty, reference is made to Note 32 'Risk management' in the 2018 Annual accounts of NN Schade.

 Capital management

 E. Capital Management

 This chapter of the SFCR contains information on the capital management of NN Schade, including the reconciliation of IFRS equity to Solvency II Own Funds, NN Schade's Minimum Capital Requirement ('MCR') and detailed information on NN Schade's Partial Internal model.